cainmagi/Dockerfiles/dockerlist.md

 To view the manual of using images, click [here](./manual).

+To view the detailed graphic guides, click [here](./manual-session).

+To view extra manuals about xUbuntu, click [here](./manual-xubuntu).

 ## Docker image info list

 Here we would show the list of currently built images.
 Please check each item to find the information of any specific image.